rafalbraun/myquora/README.md

 ## [ ] add levels on posts ??
 ## [ ] add reportig and banning !!
 ## [ ] tags in a tree
+## [ ] problem - on versions there is option to comment, it shouldnt be there
 ## [ ] TESTS !!!!!